pebblecode/pebble-handbook/hiring-great-talent/developer/screening-candidates.md

   - Teamwork
   - Leadership *(? what does this mean?)* <- originally for the LCT role, though this might not be as relevant for the JS developer role unless we are looking for someone senior
   - Functional Competence *(? what does this mean?)* <- Do they have the technical chops to actually hit the road running.
   - Company fit *( <— need to define this and put it here instead of just saying pebble fit)* <- Their work ethic, are they team players, or lone wolves.
-Are they from a really corporate back ground and would they fit in with the pebble way of doing things.
+Are they from a really corporate back ground and would they fit in with the pebble way of doing things. **(What is the pebble way of doing things?
+We should talk about this and define it.
+I don't know what it is currently.
+JL)**

-- What are the various interview stages, and what do they entail? *(is this right for us? more? less? different?)*
+- What are the various interview stages, and what do they entail? **(is what's below right for us?
+It might not be.
+Let discuss.
+JL)**

 ## CV

 ## Github Code Review

 Must haves:
-- Github (or similar) account with at least a few repositories
+- Github (or similar) account with at least a few repositories **(or perhaps, some code, whether it's on GH or not?
+JL)**
 - Decent code style; readable, comments, READMEs etc.

 Should haves:
-- Working on their own interesting problems / contributing to open source projects
+- Working on their own interesting problems / contributing to open source projects **(this has been proven to bias certain demographics, we shouldn't do that.
+JL)**
 - Demonstration of core skills/competencies we're looking for (i.e. JavaScript, SPAs and Node if for Full Stack JS role)
 - Technology breadth; mix of front-end and back-end code